Follow Up on Unpaid Encounters with Insurance Balances

 To review encounters with unpaid insurance balances, open the Insurance Balances tool and visit the Unpaid Encounters tab.

-Double-click on a single insurance group or click "Work With All" to see all unpaid encounters with charges pending insurance.
+Double-click on a single insurance group or click "Work With All" to see unpaid encounters with charges pending insurance.

 Jump to an Aging Category: You can optionally double-click on a specific aging category for a specific insurance group.